shmcminn/AU-data-spring2021/README.md

 * Interactive lesson
 * Assignment 5
 	* 3 interesting questions to analyze a dataset
+* Data viz brainstorm
+	* Do you have the data?
+What else will you need?
 * Work on final story

 *__No class on Feb.
 13__*